 Let them be heard on Twitter

-Street child photo of a boy begging at car windows while several cars are waiting at a red light near the Mumbai station.
+Children who grow up in communities with a collaborative orientation to social interaction, such as on some streets in India, are also able to self-regulate and become very self-confident, while remaining involved in the community.
+In this street child photograph a boy begging at car windows while several cars are waiting at a red light near the Mumbai station.
 This is a heart-gripping moment to see both as a traveler and visitor in India and as a photographer documenting the lives of the street children in India.

 About the photographers work in India